iechor/docs/content/guides/use-case/nlp/_index.md

 > **Acknowledgment**
 >
-> These NLP guides are community contributions.
-Docker would like to thank
+> These NLP guides are community contributions. iEchor would like to thank
 > [Harsh Manvar](https://github.com/harsh4870) for his contribution to the NLP
 > guides.